dpspcghst/c-sharp/README.md

   * You are creating an authentication system.
 The given program takes the password as input.
     * Write a program to output "Invalid", if  it contains any disallowed symbols.
     * If the password requirement is satisfied, program shouldn't output anything.

+* Who Won?
+  * Five participants have advanced to the final round of a TV trivia show, and it is time to announce the winner and end the game.
+The program you are given defines the array of finalists, takes the index of the winner as input, and creates the FinalRound object.
+Complete the FinalRound class by writing the needed code in constructor to take the array and the winner index as parameters and output the corresponding message to show the winner.
+Then create a destructor to finish the game and output "Game Over".